1024inc/engineering-blog/eng-paths/staff_engineer.md

 <table  markdown="1">
 <tr><td>

-Sr Software Engineer 2
+Sr Software Engineer 3

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert on 2 products / key components, solid on the rest of the platform.
+- Technical expert on multiple products / key components, knowing all the extent of the team's domain.
 - Expert in primary focus area (BE/FE/Data/or DevOps).
 - Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies.

+- Thrives in environments with ambiguous scope, clarifying uncertainties and defining clear paths forward with the best outcomes in mind.
+- Provides guidance and direction to their team rather than waiting for instructions, finding opportunities and ensuring proactive and innovative problem-solving.

 </td></tr>
 <tr><td style="font-weight:bold">